 Hiring practices vary based on particular industries, employers and hiring managers.
 Generally, however, employers follow a few common hiring strategies and tools to select candidates.
 It comes down to three stages: recruitment, screening and selection.

 Employers need an applicant pool to fill job openings.
 Employers who do extensive hiring may continuously recruit applicants even when they have no immediate need.
 The reason?
 To always have a deep pool of applicants.
 Employers who hire occasionally, or for very specialized positions, often recruit as needed.
 Others may be planning a future expansion and want to know if they could fill their labor needs.
 Actively recruiting does not always mean actual job openings.

-Companies get the word out on jobs in a variety of ways, ranging from word of mouth, to advertising (on company websites, and in online and offline newspapers and trade publications), to hiring personnel staffing services to asking employees to refer qualified candidates to them.
+Companies get the word out on jobs in a variety of ways, ranging from word of mouth, to advertising (on company websites and job boards, and in online and offline newspapers and trade publications), to hiring personnel staffing services to asking employees to refer qualified candidates to them.

 Stage 2: Screening

 Once employers have an applicant pool, they narrow it down to the best qualified candidates.
 This comes after dozens, or hundreds, of applicants have been screened out of the pool.
 During the initial screening, employers usually spend no more than a few seconds on each application.